braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ![Message Center GIF][3]{: style="float:right;max-width:25%;margin-left:15px;border:0;"}

 Content Cards can be used in a message center format where each message is its own card.
-Each message in the message center is populated via a content card payload, and each card contains additional key-value pairs that power on-click UI/UX.
-In the example to the right, one message directs you to an arbitrary custom view, while another opens to a webview that is displaying custom HTML.
+Each message in the message center is populated via a Content Card payload, and each card contains additional key-value pairs that power on-click UI/UX.
+In the example to the right, one message directs you to an arbitrary custom view, while another opens to a webview that displays custom HTML.

 #### Dashboard Configuration

-For the following message types, key-value pairs exist denoting the `class_type` and `message_header`.
+For the following message types, key-value pairs `class_type` and `message_header` should be added to your dashboard configuration.
 The names assigned here are arbitrary but should be distinguishable between class types.
 These key-value pairs are the key identifiers that the application looks at when deciding where to go when the user clicks on an abridged inbox message.

 __Arbitrary Custom View Message__<br>
 The key-value pairs for this use case include `message_header` set as `Full Page` and `class_type` set as `message_full_page`.